Tutuban Center: History

-The Philippine National Railways company first announced its plan to lease 20 ha of land surrounding the Tutuban station to private firms in 1988 in order to help promote the area as a center of business and trade.
+In 1988, the Philippine National Railways announced its plan to lease 20 ha of land surrounding the Tutuban station to private firms to help promote the area as a center of business and trade.
 On August 23, 1989, a 25-year lease was inked between the railway company and Gotesco Investments Inc., the parent company of Ever Gotesco Malls.
-In the same year, the PNR moved its Operations Center to its Paco station and its Training Center to its Caloocan station to make way for its redevelopment as a shopping mall.
+That same year, the PNR moved its Operations Center to its Paco station and its Training Center to its Caloocan station to make way for its redevelopment as a shopping mall.
 The lease rights were transferred a year later to Prime Orion Philippines Inc. under its subsidiary Tutuban Properties Inc. The company, a merger between First Lepanto Corp. and Guoco Group of Hong Kong, has since managed the site and, in 2009, secured another 25-year lease renewal beginning September 2014.

 The PNR relocated its Tutuban station some 500 m north of Recto Avenue on Mayhaligue Street in 1991.
 Prime Orion completed the redevelopment of the old station into the Tutuban Center Mall 1 in 1993.
-On February 21, 1994, the replacement station on Mayhaligue was unveiled with President Fidel Ramos in attendance.
-The company was renamed Guoco Holdings Philippines and the development subsequently expanded with the construction of new wings, buildings and parking facility until 1998.
-As of 2015, the shopping complex had a total of 1,083 retail units spread out over seven retail buildings, namely Center Mall 1 and 2, Cluster Building 1 and 2, Robinsons Department Store, Parking Tower, and Prime Block.
+On February 21, 1994, the replacement station on Mayhaligue was unveiled, with President Fidel Ramos in attendance.
+The company was renamed Guoco Holdings Philippines, and the development subsequently expanded with the construction of new wings, buildings and parking facilities until 1998.
+As of 2015, the shopping complex had 1,083 retail units spread out over seven retail buildings: Center Mall 1 and 2, Cluster Building 1 and 2, Robinsons Department Store, Parking Tower, and Prime Block.

 Tutuban Center launched the night market on a parking lot in 1998, which still operates today from 7pm to midnight.
-In September 2012, Cluster Building 1 was gutted by fire that lasted for two days.
+In September 2012, Cluster Building 1 was gutted by a fire that lasted for two days.
 Five months later, another fire broke out in the same building and damaged parts of the second and third floors while still under renovation from the previous blaze.
 The site of Cluster Building 1 was cleared and is presently being used as a parking area.

 In April 2015, Tutuban Properties entered into another lease agreement with the Philippine National Railways and the Department of Transportation for the North–South Commuter Railway terminal station to be hosted within the development.

-In August 2015, Ayala Land acquired a majority stake in Prime Orion Properties, the lease holder and developer of Tutuban Center.
+In August 2015, Ayala Land acquired a majority stake in Prime Orion Properties, the leaseholder and developer of Tutuban Center.
 The company officially took over ownership and management of the development in February 2016.
-The mall's management firm was renamed to Ayala Land Logistics Holdings Corp. in February 2019.
+The mall's management firm was renamed Ayala Land Logistics Holdings Corp. in February 2019.